Racket features: Logic programming

 Racket comes with three logic programming languages: Racklog, a Prolog-like language; a Datalog implementation; and a miniKanren port.
-Unlike the Scribble syntax, the first two of these languages use a completely new syntax rather than an extension of S-expressions.
-If you use it in DrRacket, you'll see that it provides proper highlighting, the usual host of tools check syntax, and a Prolog/Datalog REPL.
+Unlike the Scribble syntax, the first two of these languages use an all-new syntax rather than an extension of S-expressions.
+If used it in DrRacket, it provides proper highlighting, the usual host of tools check syntax, and a Prolog/Datalog REPL.